tratteria/website/content/docs/configuration/_index.md

 ##### SPIFFE (Optional)

 Configuration for SPIFEE service-to-service trust.
-Tratteria supports authenticating the TraT requesting workloads using SPIRE.
+Tratteria supports authenticating the TraTs requesting workloads using SPIRE.
 This is an optional field.
 When configured, it includes the following:

   - **endpoint_socket (Required)**
     Specifies the Unix socket for the SPIFFE endpoint.